 All the paperwork that the company would require to present when it is involved in a significant transaction such as during an acquisition or private offering is due diligence.
 The documents should provide a clear and revised tour of the legal and operational infrastructure of the company.

 The company’s due diligence should contain all items that the company has to present in any financing round and audit.
 Consequently, it needs to be seen as the go-to repository for information about legal and operational responsibilities, insurance certificates, etc. If the company you work for doesn’t have one, create a virtual one.
-Additionally, review the meeting minutes from the previous year of the board of directors and committee meetings.
+Additionally, as an in house counsel review the meeting minutes from the previous year of the board of directors and committee meetings.

 Meet with senior managers from different departments